The University of South Carolina welcomes you to the A.C. Moore Herbarium (USCH)!

 Tours are available by appointment.
 Botany Walks are hosted the third Wednesday of every month on the USC 'Horseshoe,' and meet on the steps of the McKissick Museum.
 Check out the USC calendar for exact dates!

-Potential independent studies for USC class credit and research opportunities may also be available!
+Potential independent studies for USC class credit and research opportunities may be available (must be set-up during the semester registration process no later than the first week of classes).

 Please email us if you are interested in learning more!